 Once you choose a betting website, you can get started by making a deposit in euros via any of the site’s payment methods.
 These include Trustly, Swedbank, U-Net, Neteller, Skrill, bank wire, and more.
 Any money that you win can be withdrawn via those same methods plus bank wire and paper checks.

-Gambling Laws in Estonia
+Estonia Gambling Laws

 The Gambling Act was passed in 2009 and came into effect in 2010.
-This was the first piece of legislation to address online gambling.
+This was the first piece of legislation to address Estonia online gambling.
 The act created the requirements for obtaining a license and specified which forms of gaming are allowed online.
 Operators were first able to apply for licenses beginning in 2011.

 Originally, the act required servers to be located in Estonia but an amendment in 2012 removed that requirement as long as the potential operator has servers located in a country with its own licensing system and that country’s licensing authority is willing to share information with the Estonian Tax and Customs Board.